Paint by Numbers Van Gogh Kits with Starry Night, Sunflowers and Iconic Masterpieces

 Why Van Gogh Translates Well to a Numbered Canvas

-The result is a finished painting that looks unmistakably like Van Gogh, not a copy of a Van Gogh.
-Hung on a wall at a normal viewing distance, the painting reads as the work it reproduces — the swirling sky of The Starry Night, the warm density of Sunflowers, the dense blooms of Irises.
-Up close, you can still see the structure of the numbered zones, which to most viewers reads as visible brushwork rather than as a giveaway that the painting was painted by numbers.
+The result looks unmistakably like Van Gogh, not a copy of a Van Gogh.
+At a normal viewing distance the painting reads as the work it reproduces: the swirling sky of The Starry Night, the warm density of Sunflowers, the dense blooms of Irises.
+Up close you can still see the structure of the numbered zones, which to most viewers looks like visible brushwork rather than a giveaway that the painting was done by numbers.

-But the difficulty pays off in a way that a stylized animal or a generic landscape doesn't: the finished painting is recognizable from across the room as something that came from one of the most identifiable hands in art history.
-If you'd like to see how a softer impressionist style adapts to a numbered system, the Paint by Numbers Monet collection shows the other end of the spectrum.
+Van Gogh kits use more distinct colors than a simple landscape, the brushwork rewards patience, and the small details, like the eyes in a self-portrait or individual sunflower petals, take careful work.
+The payoff is a finished painting recognizable from a distance as something from one of the most identifiable hands in art history.
+To see how a softer impressionist style adapts to the same numbered system, the paint by numbers monet collection shows the other end of the spectrum.

 Related Collections